-All potentially significant environmental impacts resulting from the construction and operation of the proposed Project can be mitigated to a less-than-significant level with the exception of Air Quality (potential impacts during construction) and Hydrology and Water Quality (potential impacts to groundwater).
-The unavoidable adverse impacts associated with Air Quality, Daggett Solar Power Facility P201700679/CUP, P201900243/TPM APN: 0515-011-03 (multiple APNs) Planning Commission Hearing: September 19, 2019

-Groundwater Supplies and Cumulative Impacts to Hydrology/Water Quality require Statements of Overriding Consideration establishing that the benefits of the Project outweigh the adverse impacts.
-The proposed Findings of Fact and Statement of Overriding Considerations are included in Exhibit J.
+The EIR certified for the Approved Project determined that all potentially significant environmental impacts resulting from the construction and operation of the Approved Project can be mitigated to a less-than-significant level with the exception of Air Quality (potential impacts during construction) and Hydrology and Water Quality (potential impacts to groundwater).
+The unavoidable adverse impacts associated with Air Quality, Groundwater Supplies and Cumulative Impacts to Hydrology/Water Quality required Statements of Overriding Consideration establishing that the benefits of the Approved Project outweigh the adverse impacts.
+The Findings of Fact and Statement of Overriding Considerations were adopted and are included in Exhibit I.